CombustibleToast/Firemelon-Game/Script_and_Notes/Log.md

 The screen/box boundary calculation is wrong, redoing it.
 Here's some math:
 (it should be W+(32-f.s/2), forgot the /2 part)
 ![[Pasted image 20231121205507.png]]

+# 14
+master fa20db9 - Core game done!
+Gup holds fruits and drops them.
+This is the 0.1.0 Release!!